mikelaff/mikelaff.github.io/content/research/miRNA-eqtls.md

 +++
-title = "MicroRNA eQTLs in the Developing Human Neocortex" date = 2022-05-01 description = "Known and novel miRNA expression across 212 individuals yielded 85 local miRNA-eQTLs"
+title = "MicroRNA eQTLs in the Developing Human Neocortex" weight = 10 date = 2022-05-01
+description = "Known and novel miRNA expression across 212 individuals yielded 85 local miRNA-eQTLs"
 +++

+Expression quantitative trait loci (eQTL) data is often used to link the genomic risk for neuropsychiatric disorders and brain-related traits discovered through genome wide association studies (GWAS) to putatively causal mechanisms via protein-coding genes.
+However, microRNAs (miRNAs) are poorly measured in standard eQTL studies despite their important influence on neurogenesis and known dysregulation in patients with neuropsychiatric disorders.

+Here we used miRNA expression across 212 genetically distinct human developing cortical tissue samples to map cis-miRNA-eQTLs.
+We identified 85 miRNA-eQTLs associated with expression of 70 miRNAs and found enrichment of miRNA-eQTL signal within active transcription start sites and among chromatin associated with transcription.
+Colocalization of miRNA-eQTLs with GWAS summary statistics yielded one robust co-localization of miR-4707-3p expression to educational attainment and head size phenotypes.

+To understand the mechanisms by which miR-4707-3p may alter brain size, a lentiviral expression vector was used to increase miRNA expression in proliferating human neural progenitor cells (hNPCs) and their differentiated progeny.
+After increasing expression of miR-4707-3p in primary human neural progenitor cultures and their differentiated progeny, we detected an increase in both proliferative and neurogenic gene markers by qPCR and ICC assays, implying an early cell-cycle exit and an increase in neurogenic divisions.

 ## Manuscript